gsuuon/model.nvim/README.md

 #### ChatContents
 - `config: ChatConfig` - Configuration for this chat buffer, used by `chatprompt.run`.
 This includes information such as the system instruction, static request parameters, and provider options.
 - `messages: ChatMessage[]` - Messages in the chat buffer.

+#### Context
+- `before: string` - The text present before the selection or cursor.
+- `after: string` - The text present after the selection or cursor.
+- `filename: string` - The filename of the buffer containing the selected text.
+- `args: string` - Any additional command arguments provided to the plugin.
+- `selection?: Selection` - An optional `Selection` object representing the selected text, if available.

+#### Position
+- `row: number` - The 0-indexed row of the position within the buffer.
+- `col: number or vim.v.maxcol` - The 0-indexed column of the position within the line.
+If `vim.v.maxcol` is provided, it indicates the end of the line.

+#### Selection
+- `start: Position` - The starting position of the selection within the buffer.
+- `stop: Position` - The ending position of the selection within the buffer.

 ## Examples